 A lovely Christmas family shoot for Woman’s Own featuring Tyla, an amazing little girl who doesn’t let anything stop her enjoying life.
-She has a condition called Achomatopsia which means Tyla can only see in shades of grey for a distance of three metres and has to wear red tinted glasses outdoors.
+She has a condition called Achromatopsia which means Tyla can only see in shades of grey for a distance of three metres and has to wear red-tinted glasses outdoors.

 I spent a wet, cold and blustery day photographing the residents of Todmordon for Femail.
 The ‘Incredible Edibles of Todmordon‘ are aiming to be the first town in the UK to become completely self sufficient in food.
 By the end of the day I was so inspired I wanted to uproot the family and move there!

 That’s all for this month, I hope you’re enjoying reading my newsletters and I’ll be in touch soon.

 I had fun photographing husband and wife, Sam and Samuel - who own Sweet Squared in Leeds.
 Sweet Squared is home to beauty and hair products and also training for industry professionals.Read more

 Welcome to my June newsletter - I hope you are all well.
 We kick off with my photoshoot at communications company, Scriba, in my home town of Huddersfield.
 Scriba is housed in one of the towns many old mills and they have decorated their office beautifully.Read more

 Hi everyone - I’m starting my May '23 news post by jumping back to last year, where I had a mini trip round the UK to photograph a recruitment campaign for EE.
 With marketing agency SMRS heading the campaign and working alongside videographers, we visited stores in Manchester...Read more